Having an original Pashmina is a cherished dream of all women across borders, ethnicities, ages, and cultures.

 Using transmitted light under a microscope, an authentic Pashmina would show block-shaped patterns linked close to one another.
 If the fiber looks like simple shape placed at an extended distance, then it is certainly not a genuine Pashmina.

 The standard dimension for Pashmina is 36/80 inches.
 Higher the dimensions, steeper the cost.
 So, if someone sells a standard or higher dimension Pashmina to you, there are chances of the product being an unauthentic one.
 If you come across someone who is selling Pashmina at far below the market rates, it is too good to be a true scenario.

 11. We don’t like pilling on our clothes

 It is quite a nuisance and hence good products should not have pilling.
 If you believe in this and are looking for a Pashmina product that guarantees no-pilling, you are certainly going for a fake Pashmina.
 Pilling is a quintessential feature with an animal fiber material like Pashmina.
 If there is no pilling on the shawl, then probably what you have in your hand is a synthetic product.

 By now you must be thinking it is very difficult to buy a real pashmina shawl.

 Not really, we would say.
 These tests and a little common sense comes extremely handy in finding a real Pashmina product.

-Now that you have all it takes to differentiate a real and fake Pashmina shawl, you have one more reason to treasure your heart with the snugly embrace of an authentic and pure Pashmina, made by love, exclusively for you!
+Now that you have all it takes to differentiate a real and fake Pashmina, you have one more reason to treasure your heart with the snugly embrace of an authentic and pure Pashmina, made by love, exclusively for you!